rufuspollock/rufuspollock.com/content/post/so-what-now-or-so-what-and-what-i-am-not-up-to.md

 ## So compared to Plum Village (PV)

-PV exemplifies two distinct things: retreat centres and monasticism (plus maybe engaged buddhism).
+PV exemplifies two distinct things: retreat centres and monasticism (plus maybe engaged Buddhism).
 On both items other than monasticism there is plenty of overlap.
 Let's start with monasticism though.
 We are distinct from monasticism.
 Monasticism is great.
 It's extraordinary.
 And I want a different path.
 And not just for me, but for others, I suspect monasticism is a relatively narrow option practically and socially.
 In terms of retreat centres: Art Earth Tech may run retreat centres (who knows) and aspects of Art Earth Tech living may be retreat-like but we aren't "doing" retreat centres.
 That is, because we aren't "outside" of the conventional world.
 We're in it.
 We aren't a retreat.
 We're an advance.

 Also while we practice meditation and other practices I think we are "being" them, not teaching them -- we aren't qualified to teach them in my opinion.
 It just isn't our essence, it isn't our expertise.
 Our expertise is being a demonstration (more than that: a prototype, a becoming of the future) that you be awakening *and* live and work in what seems close to "conventional" ways.
 In that sense it is anti-monasticism (I don't mean anti here in antagonistic but more like anti-matter, an opposite complement, something that completes the other, and which together generate a lot of energy.
 In fact, in this sense (or energy and complementarity), quite specifically and practically: for example, Plum Village would benefit hugely from something like Art Earth Tech -- and contributes massively to it.
 The monastics do not want to become a lay community, they want to exist in symbiosis with it -- and practically that means (physical) spaces distinct from the monastery.
 They can't have too many people living in caravans in the car park.